Marcelo Gallardo: Monaco

 Coach Didier Deschamps benched him midway through the 2000–01 season, and their relationship remained tense until Gallardo left the club at the end of the 2003–04 season with Christian Panucci and Marco Simone.
-He scored 23 goals in 126 matches in four years with AS Monaco, winning the Coupe de la Ligue during his final season.
+He scored 23 goals in 126 matches in four years with Monaco, winning the Coupe de la Ligue during his final season.

 Return to River Plate

 Gallardo returned to River Plate in 2004 and was named squad captain.
 The team won the Torneo de Clausura, his last championship win as a River Plate player, soon after his return.
 Gallardo played a key scoring role in the 1–1 home tie against Atlético de Rafaela, which clinched the championship over long-standing rivals Boca Juniors.

 That year, the team lost to Boca Juniors in the semifinals of the 2004 Copa Libertadores.
 The series was tied 2–2; Boca Juniors won in the penalty shootout, eliminating River Plate from the tournament.
 After a physical encounter with Raúl Alfredo Cascini in the first-leg match, both players were given the red card and were unable to participate in the second-leg match.
 More players were involved in the fight, in which Gallardo scratched Roberto Abbondanzieri's face; it was one of his professional career's darkest moments.